 Analysis across the EU Member States, energy-related financial indicators are not found to be included in current EPCs schemes and procedures in any EU Member State.
-It appeared that, in several countries, the energy cost and the carbon dioxide emissions per m2 are included in the EPC procedures.
-Apart from that, financial indicators for the proposed investments in the building retrofit and for the payback time of proposed measures, economic values of energy improvements, as well as evaluation recommendations for cost-effective measures are reported, but not directly issued in the EPC procedure.
-It was recognized that environmental/LCA related financial indicators are not taken into consideration for the EPC issuance.
-Environmental indicators, which are present in energy certificates today, are usually linked to carbon dioxide emissions, which consequently vary from country to country depending on the energy system of each country, and in particular by the factor of the primary to final energy conversion.
-The conversion of final energy consumption to primary energy consumption for the production of an electric unit or thermal energy is the rationale behind the Primary Energy Conversion Factor.
+It appears that in several countries, the energy cost and the carbon dioxide emissions per m are included in the EPC procedures.
+Apart from that, financial indicators for the proposed investments in the building retrofit and the payback time of proposed measures, economic values of energy improvements, and evaluation recommendations for cost-effective measures are reported but not directly issued in the EPC procedure.
+It was recognized that environmental/LCA-related financial indicators are not taken into consideration for the EPC issuance.
+Environmental indicators, which are present in energy certificates today, are usually linked to carbon dioxide emissions, which consequently vary from country to country depending on each country's energy system, and in particular by the factor of the primary to final energy conversion.
+The rationale behind the Primary Energy Conversion Factor is the conversion of final energy consumption to primary energy consumption for the production of an electric unit or thermal energy.
 Although provisions for indoor environmental quality (including air quality, thermal comfort - the risk of overheating and ventilation, lighting, and acoustics) are set in EPCs, there are not covered in current EPC regimes and are not included in the calculation procedure for certification of EU countries.

-EPCs constitute a significant database, where big data concerning the actual energy performance of the European building stock are gathered.
-Most EU Member States have developed central databases for collection, registration, and inspection of EPCs and technical building systems of existing and new buildings.
-By no doubt, there is no existence of a database describing the energy efficiency features of the building stock as a whole.
+EPCs constitute a significant database where big data concerning the actual energy performance of the European building stock are gathered.
+Most EU Member States have developed central databases for the collection, registration, and inspection of EPCs and technical building systems of existing and new buildings.
+Without any doubt, there is no existence of a database describing the energy efficiency features of the building stock as a whole.
 Nevertheless, in some cases, there is available comprehensive information regarding the physical stage of the existing building stock gathered during the EPC issuance procedure.
 The employment of inventories, in relation to properties of building materials and building systems, is not a practice that is usually followed, but as time goes by, this kind of information and databases could be enhanced and included in the next-generation EPCs.
 One-third of EU countries do not have provision for systematic and regular evaluation/assessment of energy assessor's competence and skills.
-Intending to further improve the quality of the EPCs, experts have to update their skills and knowledge continuously by regular training.
-More specifically, there is a qualification system, according to which assessors need to renew their occupational qualification certificates in a period of time, depending on their country.
+Intending to improve the quality of the EPCs further, experts have to update their skills and knowledge continuously through regular training.
+More specifically, there is a qualification system according to which assessors need to renew their occupational qualification certificates in a period of time, depending on their country.